Gimnasia y Esgrima de Buenos Aires: History

 Three years later, in 1883, the club changed its name to "Club de Gimnasia y Esgrima".
 In 1909 Ricardo Camilo Aldao became president of the institution.

 The football team took part in the Primera División championships since 1909, when the squad won the second division title, therefore promoting to the top division.
+In 1910, they managed to reach the final of the Copa Jockey Club, where they lost 3-1 to their classic rival, Estudiantes.
 Gimnasia played in Primera from 1910 to 1917 when the team was relegated to the División Intermedia (second division) after finishing 20th of 21 teams.
 The club disaffiliated from the Association soon later, although football has remained as one of the sports practised up to present days.

 In 1912, Gimnasia y Esgrima was part of the first break up in Argentine football, due to a conflict caused by the position of the club about the sales of tickets for football matches.
 Gimnasia stated that its members should not pay for tickets because of their membership, which allowed them to take part in all the activities, including free access to the stadium.
 The club also claimed a higher percentage of the income for tickets sold.
 The conflict persisted until Gimnasia decided to disaffiliate from the Association on July 14, 1912, establishing a new league, the "Federación Argentina de Football", presided by Ricardo Aldao himself.

 Other clubs followed Gimnasia y Esgrima joining the new league, such as Porteño, Estudiantes de La Plata, Independiente, and other teams from the second division.
 The new league organized its own championships from 1912 to 1915, when both leagues merged into the "Asociación Argentina de Football", putting an end to the conflict.